-Concluding the Enquiry: SA Legislation: Notice to Reflect All Aspects of Enquiry
+Concluding the Enquiry: SA Legislation: Notice to reflect all matters to which an enquiry relates

 You must also deal with any amendment the taxpayer has made during the enquiry.